kcwebers/FlaskSetUpGuide/README.md

 pip3 install pipenv
 ```

-Once you have ` pipenv ` available, you can call on it to install for your virtual environment. _**The following commands need to happen for every project you create!**_
+Once you have ` pipenv ` available, you can call on it to install for your virtual environment. _**The following commands need to happen for EVERY PROJECT you create!**_

 Windows & iOS
 ```text